AriaWangXH/Clinical-N95-Face-Mask-Detection/README.md

 To try it using your own images:
 - Create a folder called "my_img" from the source directory
-- put the image inside my_img/, and run the following command from the root folder:
+- Put the image inside my_img/, and run the following command from the root folder:
 ```
 python demo.py
 ```